-If your permanent resident card (also known as Green Card) was lost or stolen, you may still be able to apply for naturalization.
-USCIS may conduct system checks to verify your permanent resident status if you do not have a replacement Green Card when you apply for naturalization.
-Visit www.uscis.gov/i-90 to learn how to file Form I-90, Application to Replace Permanent Resident Card to replace your lost or stolen Permanent Resident Card.
+If your Green Card was lost or stolen, you may still be able to apply for naturalization.
+We may conduct system checks to verify your permanent resident status if you do not have a replacement Green Card when you apply for naturalization.
+Visit uscis.gov/i-90 to learn how to file Form I-90, Application to Replace Permanent Resident Card, to replace your lost or stolen Green Card.